ItzGray/KingsIsleAutoSplitters/README.md

 Prince Gobblestone - Splits upon completion of the quest "Let's Make a Deal".

 Barons Greebly and Rotunda - Splits upon completion of the quest "Seal the Deal".
-## Important Other Stuff
-Akilles Skip - Related to an exploit used during Wizard City% runs that allows you to skip the General Akilles fight.
-It doesn't work for Gobbler King%, if you're wondering.
-Turn this option on if you're using it.

-Judd Skip - Related to an exploit used during Kraken% runs that allows you to access Triton Avenue before you're supposed to.
-This doesn't lead to any sequence break in the storyline, but allows you to skip the Old Judd fight in Kraken% due to the quest line being available before it really should be.
-Turn this option on if you're using it.
-#### Street Order (relevant only for Wizard City% and Gobbler King%)
-Cyclops Lane-Triton Avenue-Firecat Alley - Shifts up stuff to make it so the autosplitter follows this route for quest ordering.

-Triton Avenue-Cyclops Lane-Firecat Alley - Same as above.
 ## Unicorn Way
 Lost Souls - Splits upon completion of the quest "Ghost Hunters".